Accepting new engagements · Q3 2026

 Agree

-If the fit is right, we pick the engagement shape — retainer, fixed scope, or embedded team.
+If the fit is right, we pick the engagement shape: retainer, fixed scope, or advisory.
 Clear deliverables, clear exit conditions.
 No perpetual consultants.

 4. 04 / deliver